Humpback whale facts – a complete guide to one of the world’s most distinctive marine mammals.

-Despite being hunted almost to extinction, the humpback whale is now making a comeback, and is now rated ‘Least Concern’ by the IUCN.
+The humpback whale is not an endangered species.
+Despite being hunted almost to extinction, the humpback whale has made a comeback, and today is rated ‘Least Concern’ by the IUCN.

 - Find out more about the incredible world of mammals: Mammals: The Ultimate Guide

-- Discover incredible facts about the animal kingdom here: Animals: The Ultimate Guide
+- Discover incredible facts about the animal kingdom: Animals: The Ultimate Guide